 Former South Africa President Jacob Zuma set for early prison release on medical parole

-South Africa's former president Jacob Zuma will be released from prison after serving only 2 months of his 15-month sentence for contempt of court, after he was found to be eligible for medical parole, the country's Department of Correctional Services said Sunday.
+South Africa's former president Jacob Zuma will be released from prison after serving only two months of his 15-month sentence for contempt of court, after he was found to be eligible for medical parole, the country's Department of Correctional Services said Sunday.

 The big picture: Zuma has spent the last month in the hospital, where he has undergone surgery.
 The department did not specify the nature of his illness.